 - Increasing fiber!
 Fiber is a magical nutrient.
 When you increase your fiber, by its very nature you are improving your microbiome which helps support your immune system, digestion, energy and so much more.
 Increasing fiber can reduce the pain and bleeding of hemorrhoids by 50%!5

 - Weight loss.
-A balanced whole food plant-based diet is a great to support healthy weight loss which can prove helpful for reducing hemorrhoids.6
+A balanced whole food plant-based diet is a great way to support healthy weight loss which can prove helpful for reducing hemorrhoids.6

 - High fiber foods: Although nearly all fruits and vegetables, whole grains, beans and other plant foods are good sources of fiber, some especially great options are oatmeal, lentils, berries, soaked chia seeds, ground flaxseeds and dark leafy greens.
 These foods can soothe the gut and help waste move through the colon with more ease.